-Gene: A segment of DNA that contains instructions for the development of a physical trait or control of a process in the body.
+Gene: A segment of DNA that contains instructions for the development of a person’s physical traits and control of the processes in the body.
 They are the basic units of heredity and can be passed down from parent to offspring.

 Genetic Counselor: A health care professional with special training in genetics and counseling who can provide expert advice about genetic disorders and prenatal testing.

-Hemophilia: A disorder caused by a defective gene on the X chromosome.
-Affected individuals lack a substance in the blood that helps it clot and are at risk of severe bleeding from even minor injuries.
+Hemophilia: A disorder caused by a mutation on the X chromosome.
+Affected individuals are usually males who lack a substance in the blood that helps it clot and are at risk of severe bleeding from even minor injuries.